bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 Adam Ficsor: 01:12:16

-It's because, for me, When I looked at the CoinShuffle paper, I was like, oh fuck I get it.
+It's because, for me, when I looked at the CoinShuffle paper, I was like, oh fuck I get it.
 I got the basic idea right away I can just work out everything from there by myself Even if I don't read the paper very carefully.
 With CoinShuffle++ I was reading it very carefully, but I still don't get the essence.

 Max Hillebrand: 01:12:44